 How to Use Cash Envelopes as a Budgeting System

 What Are Cash Envelopes?

 Cash envelopes are pretty much what they sound like: envelopes that you put cash in.
-The tricky part is that you are only allowed to spend what you have allotted in each envelope.
-I know, that’s easier said than done!
+The tricky part is that you can only spend what you have allotted in each envelope.
+I know, that's easier said than done!

-The cash envelope system isn’t actually a new budgeting concept.
+The cash envelope system isn't a new budgeting concept.
 In fact, people have been using it as a way of budgeting since the 1880s.
-However, finance guru and radio talk show host Dave Ramsey made it famous back in 1998 in his book The Financial Peace Planner: A Step-by-Step Guide to Restoring Your Family's Financial Health.
-Just for your reference, I do want to note that he leaves out the “cash” and just refers to it as the “envelope system.”
-I’m going to refer to it both ways.
+However, finance guru and radio talk show host Dave Ramsey made it famous in 1998 in his book The Financial Peace Planner: A Step-by-Step Guide to Restoring Your Family's Financial Health.

 The way the cash envelope system works is pretty simple.
 You set a monthly budget, create an envelope for each budget category, and fill it with cash.
 (I'll talk more about budgeting categories in a bit.)

-Ramsey believes that when people use credit and debit cards to buy things, they tend to spend more than they would if they were paying with cash.
-So, using cash is a way to get people to spend less and actually stick to their monthly budget.
-Supposedly “paying with cash actually feels different” than paying with your credit or debit card.
-Apparently, paying for things with cash activates pain sensors in your brain that are triggered when you feel the money leaving your hands.
+Ramsey believes that when people use a credit or debit card to buy things, they tend to spend more than they would if they were paying with cash.
+So, using cash is a way to get people to spend less and stick to their monthly budget.

 Who the Envelope System is Designed for